keu/docs/astro/configure-deployment-resources.md

 After you create an Astro Deployment, you can modify its resource settings to make sure that your tasks have the CPU and memory required to complete successfully.

-Astro supports the `AU` as the primary resource unit.
-In this context,

 ## Configure a Workspace

 When you first sign up for Astro, you can expect to be invited to a Workspace created for your team.
 Within a Workspace, you can create Deployments and push DAGs to any Deployment from the Astro CLI or from a CI/CD process.
 You're free to invite other users to that Workspace and create as many Deployments as you'd like.